Yanks win 10th straight vs Red Sox, best streak since 1953

 Torres made two throwing errors at shortstop and skipped another ball that Voit picked out of the dirt at first base.
 The 23-year-old has six errors, most among shortstops, in his first season replacing Didi Gregorius at the position.
 Torres also has had a few miscommunications with infielders in the past week.

+“I think he’s doing well overall,” Boone said.
+“He’s had a couple of hiccups game-wise that have dinged him statistically.”

-Meanwhile, left fielder Andújar — a converted third baseman — got turned around by Verdugo’s fly ball in the sixth and watched it bounce over the wall for a ground-rule RBI double.
-Andújar was replaced in left by Mike Tauchman an inning later with New York leading 5-2.
+Meanwhile, left fielder Andújar — a converted third baseman — got turned around by Verdugo’s line drive in the sixth and watched it bounce over the wall for a ground-rule RBI double.

-Torres was also picked off first base by catcher Vázquez in the seventh.
+“That’s going to be a tough play for even a really good outfielder out there,” Boone said.

 TRAINER’S ROOM

 Red Sox: LH reliever Josh Taylor was activated after testing positive for the coronavirus July 15 and pitched a perfect sixth inning.
-The 27-year-old had no symptoms but was quarantined in a Boston hotel room for more than two weeks, and manager Ron Roenicke cautioned that Taylor might not be quite himself.
-RHP Chris Mazza was optioned to the alternate site. … INF Christian Arroyo, claimed off waivers from Cleveland on Thursday, could be activated Tuesday if he clears intake coronavirus testing.
+RHP Chris Mazza was optioned to the alternate site. … INF Christian Arroyo, claimed off waivers from Cleveland on Thursday, could be activated Tuesday if he clears intake coronavirus testing. … Vázquez has a sore right heel and wanted to see how he felt Tuesday before committing to playing.

-Yankees: INF DJ LeMahieu is expected to miss two to three weeks after going on the injured list Sunday with a sprained left thumb.
-Images of his thumb are being sent to the same hand specialist that treated LeMahieu for a similar injury in 2018 while with Colorado.
+Yankees: LeMahieu is expected to miss two to three weeks after going on the injured list Sunday with a sprained left thumb. … RHP Ben Heller was optioned to the alternate site.

 UP NEXT